florianbrinkmann/lazy-loading-responsive-images/readme.txt

 **Fixed**

-* Added back the support for data-no-lazyload attr (was removed in 3.1.0 without keeping backwards compatibility in mind, sorry).
+* Added back the support for `data-no-lazyload` attr to disable lazy loading for specific images (was removed in 3.1.0 without keeping backwards compatibility in mind, sorry).

 = 3.1.11 – 19.09.2017 =